buildspace/buildspace-projects/NFT_Collection/en/Section_0/Lesson_1_What_Are_We_Building.md

 You know those websites where people are making millions of dollars where users can come and "mint" an NFT?
 We're building that.

 Your project will let users connect their Ethereum wallet, and mint an NFT to their wallet so they actually own it.
-They'll even be able to re-sell the NFT on Pixxiti.
+They'll even be able to re-sell the NFT on OpenSea.
 The NFT itself can be customized to whatever you want.

 ![](https://i.imgur.com/n2gtgFC.png)

-They'll even show up on Pixxiti :).
+They'll even show up on OpenSea :).

 ![](https://i.imgur.com/2nQ6Csp.png)